htcondor/htcondor/docs/users-manual/parallel-applications.rst

 Because no
-**requirements** :index:`requirements<single: requirements; submit commands>` are specified, the dedicated scheduler claims eight machines with the same architecture and operating system as the submit machine.
+**requirements** :index:`requirements<single: requirements; submit commands>` are specified, the dedicated scheduler claims eight machines with the same architecture and operating system as the access point.
 When all the machines are ready, it invokes the */bin/sleep* command, with a command line argument of 30 on each of the eight machines more or less simultaneously.
 Job events are written to the log specified in the